Throughout this pandemic, our top priority is:

 Short Story.
-The Mount Shasta Martial Arts Program is a 501(c)(3) public benefit corporation offering a unique, established training program (since 2001) that enriches lives by providing a dynamic and modern curriculum for taekwondo and yongmudo in a safe, fun learning environment to the residents of Mount Shasta and surrounding communities in Siskiyou County, California.
+The Mount Shasta Martial Arts Program is a 501(c)(3) public benefit corporation serving our community by offering a unique, established martial arts-based training program since 2001.
+Our program enriches lives by providing a dynamic and modern curriculum for taekwondo and yongmudo in a safe, fun learning environment to the residents of Mount Shasta and surrounding communities in Siskiyou County, California.

 What we got.
-Participants learn really cool, valuable skills in a state-of-the-art training center.
-Children excel within our supportive environment: positive attitude and respectful behavior are priorities.
+Participants learn really cool, valuable skills from the most experienced, highest ranking instructors in Siskiyou County.
+Even online, children excel within our supportive environment: positive attitude and respectful behavior are priorities.
 Adults and teens enjoy great workouts developing powerful and effective techniques and self-defense strategies.

 Connecting with the community.
 MSMAP works with local schools and community organizations helping to develop skills for success including Mount Shasta Elementary, Castle Rock Elementary, Sisson Middle, Golden Eagle Charter (MSMAP is an official vendor for GECS), Shady Creek Pre-School, Dunsmuir Community Center, Mount Shasta Recreation & Parks District, and Upward Bound (a national high-school program).